girishshankaran/HadoopHA/README.md

 ## Pre-requisities for using this repo ##
   - Install and set up Ansible on one of your nodes
-  - Clone the repo on to your local machine: 'git clone https://github.com/girishshankaran/HadoopHA'
+  - Clone the repo on to your local machine: ''''git clone https://github.com/girishshankaran/HadoopHA''''
   - Navigate to the repo and edit the hosts file to include your namenodes and data nodes
   - Go to the **group_vars** folder and edit the *all.yml* file to change any default values such as Hadoop version, Zookeeper version, etc.